 The UANet ID is the electronic account that you will use to register for classes, access email, review your financial records and modify your student preferences.
 It allows you to log into software, such as My Akron and Brightspace and access a variety of resources.
 It is also the beginning of your e-mail address (i.e. UANetID@zips.uakron.edu).
 The UANet ID will remain valid after graduation if you continue to use it.

 The Graduate School will notify you of your admission with an e-letter.
 Once you receive that confirmation you should be able to access your UANet ID.
 If you have conditions pending, such as missing transcripts, test scores or other outstanding requirements, you may not be eligible to receive the UANet ID.
 There are two methods for obtaining your UANet ID and password:

 Log into My Akron at my.uakron.edu, enter your UANet ID and the password you received from the Support Center.
 Select the lock and key icon titled UANet Services to open a new window.
 In the select the Password field, select Change the Password of My UANet ID and follow the steps to change your password.

-Brightspace (formerly Springboard) is a software program which offers course content online.
-We have our own Brightspace course the CBA Resources for New Graduate Students course.
-This course used to be equivalent to an online entry appointment but over time it has become a tool for students to network with other CBA graduate students.
+Brightspace is a software program which offers course content online.
+We have our own Brightspace course the CoB Resources for New Graduate Students course.
+This course used to be equivalent to an online entry appointment but over time it has become a tool for students to network with other C0BA graduate students.
 Effective Fall 2017, it will be dedicated specifically for that networking purpose.
 Instructions on accessing and using Brightspace are provided below.